-4 The purpose of the paper is not to describe and compare the advantages and disadvantages of the different structure.
+&lt;sup>4 The purpose of the paper is not to describe and compare the advantages and disadvantages of the different structure.
 However, for the sake of clarity, Burt (1992) argues that networks with weak links and structural holes - i.e. brokers that arbitrate and flow knowledge between firms and groups of firms that are not tied each other - are more efficient organizational forms and benefits from a kind of hierarchical structure.
 On the contrary, Coleman (1990) and Uzzi (1997 and 1999), suggest that dense and redundant networks have a clear advantage when firms need to exchange and communicate complex knowledge because they promote trust-based relations and support more effectively cooperative behaviours, since support repeated exchanges and a balanced distribution of power in the network.

-neither responsiveness nor distinctiveness, the system is not really a system and it can be defined as a non-coupled system.
+Orton and Weick (1990) describe structure of inter-firm networks according to the degree of responsiveness and distinctiveness networks show.
+They define distinctiveness, as the ability to command and produce a range of complementary technological competences in order to introduce novelty, while responsiveness is the active and intentional management of inter-firms relations to provide the network with cohesion, and to coordinate different sources of learning.
+"If there is neither responsiveness nor distinctiveness, the system is not really a system and it can be defined as a non-coupled system.
 If there is responsiveness without distinctiveness, the system is tightly coupled.
 If there is distinctiveness without responsiveness, the system is decoupled.
 If there is both distinctiveness and responsiveness, the system is loosely coupled" (Orton and Weick, 1990, p.
 205, quoted in Brusoni and Prencipe, 2001, p.
 1026).

-We argue that innovation platforms share the properties of loosely coupled networks in that they combine elements of both modular and integrated systems, as well as of sparse and dense networks.
+We argue that innovation platforms share some of the properties of loosely coupled networks in that they combine elements of both modular and integrated systems, as well as of sparse and dense networks.
 Innovation platforms are characterized by structural holes, arbitrating through a hierarchy the interactions between organizations that are not directly connected.
 In this regard, for example, system integrators firms (Sturgeon, 2002; Prencipe, Davies and Hobday, 2003), that are well known in a number of sectors such as the automobile, software and PC, microelectronics, aviation industries are defined specific type of structural holes at the center of the recombinatorial flows of different bodies of technological knowledge in complex innovations.
 However, the increasing division of labour brought about by complexity in both products and knowledge engenders an increase in the number of specific components and bodies knowledge that need to be recombined in the final product.
 Redundant connections are often necessary in order to complement different specialized skills and directly share the relevant knowledge among different firms in the systems.
 Direct collaboration, i.e. not mediated by a structural hole, between for instance two specialized suppliers, can be necessary to co-define and co-implement a new component or a sub-system of a complex product.
 In this case the network has some features of the dense and flat structure described by Coleman and Uzzi.
 Here, specialization requires the broadening of the knowledge base of system integrators as coordinating organizations in order both to understand innovations and knowledge sourced externally and to manage the network of outsourced components and sub-systems of technologies and knowledge.
 The competence of a system integrator in this case involves the ability to govern the networked process by which innovations are collectively produced and shared (Kogut, 2000).
 In this regard, networks where system integrators play as central brokers do not suffer the weaknesses of pure modular strategies, where the system is conceived as easily decoupled in interdependent chunks.